Wacom-Developer/personal-knowledge-library/README.md

 ## Domain Knowledge

-The tasks of the ontology within Wacom's private knowledge system is to formalised the domain the technology is used in, such as education-, smart home-, or creative domein.
+The tasks of the ontology within Wacom's private knowledge system are to formalize the domain the technology is used in, such as education-, smart home-, or creative domain.
-The domain model will be the foundation for the entities collected within the knowledge graph, describing real world concepts in a formal language understood by artificial intelligence system:
+The domain model will be the foundation for the entities collected within the knowledge graph, describing real world concepts in a formal language understood by an artificial intelligence system:

 - Foundation for structured data, knowledge representation as concepts and relations among concepts
 - Being explicit definitions of shared vocabularies for interoperability
 - Being actionable fragments of explicit knowledge that engines can use for inferencing (Reasoning)
-- Can be used for problem solving
+- Can be used for problem-solving

-An ontology defines (specifies) the concepts, relationships, and other distinctions that are relevant for modelling a domain.
+An ontology defines (specifies) the concepts, relationships, and other distinctions that are relevant for modeling a domain.

 ## Knowledge Graph